 The Yuan dynasty’s provincial government formed a complex hierarchy, with prefectures grouped into supervisory circuits, circuits into supervisory regions, and regions into provinces.
-This system was designed to concentrate as much power as possible at the centre, but unsurprisingly it blurred lines of responsibility, leaving officials with a sense of powerlessness, especially in the face of the mounting disorder in the later Mongol period.
+This system was designed to concentrate as much power as possible at the center, but unsurprisingly it blurred lines of responsibility, leaving officials with a sense of powerlessness, especially in the face of the mounting disorder in the later Mongol period.

-In the later 2nd century CE, the defences of the Han empire, based on long-service professional troops, began to break down.
+In the later 2nd century CE, the defenses of the Han empire, based on long-service professional troops, began to break down.
 Weaknesses in the state meant that complex and costly governmental operations which had to be undertaken on a regular basis, such as providing the frontier garrisons with supplies and troops, began to fail.
-With troops not arriving to keep frontier garrisons up to strength, defence fell increasingly into the hands of “loyal” tribesmen from across the border.
+With troops not arriving to keep frontier garrisons up to strength, defense fell increasingly into the hands of “loyal” tribesmen from across the border.

 This development strengthened under the successor dynasties, and under the barbarian regimes in the north military responsibilities fell entirely to members of the conquering tribes.
 The armies of the northern states were in fact the tribal cavalry, and cavalry became the primary arm of all Chinese states at this time.